Vitamix Deals!

 CHICKPEA HEALTH BENEFITS & FUN FACTS

-Falafel, being made primarily from chickpeas, is high protein with complex carbohydrates and fiber that will keep you going throughout the day and lower blood cholesterol.
+Falafel is primarily made from chickpeas.
+It has high protein with complex carbohydrates and fiber that will keep you going throughout the day and lower blood cholesterol.

 Chickpeas themselves are also low in fat and salt and contain no cholesterol.
 They’re also nutrient-packed, containing calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese, vitamin C, thiamine, pantothenic acid, vitamin B, and folate.